VernalisationPhase

 Overview

-The VernalisationPhase utilises Cereal Anthesis Molecular Phenology (CAMP) model (Brown et al. 2013) to proceed the phase development.
-The phase completes when vernalisation saturation is achieved.
-This function is crucial in modeling winter crops, such as wheat and barley, that require cold exposure to proceed in development.
-It translates gene expression signals (via the CAMP interface) into phenological progress.
+The VernalisationPhase utilises the Cereal Anthesis Molecular Phenology (CAMP) model (Brown et al. 2013) to control phase development.
+The phase completes when vernalisation saturation is achieved, as determined by the CAMP gene expression interface.
+This phase is crucial for modeling winter crops, such as wheat and barley, that require exposure to cold temperatures (vernalisation) before they can proceed to reproductive development.

-Start string Name of the phenological stage that starts this phase
+Start string Name of the phenological stage that initiates this phase

 End string Name of the phenological stage that ends this phase